symfony/symfony-docs/rate_limiter.rst

-Each builder method returns a :class:`Symfony\\Component\\RateLimiter\\RateLimiterFactoryInterface`, so the limiters it creates are used exactly like the configured ones.
+Each builder method returns a :class:`Symfony\\Component\\RateLimiter\\RateLimiterFactoryInterface`, so the limiters it creates are used in the same way as the configured ones.
 There's one method per :ref:`rate limiting policy <rate-limiter-policies>`:

 ``slidingWindow(string $id, int $limit, \DateInterval|string $interval)``
     Creates a sliding window limiter.

 ``fixedWindow(string $id, int $limit, \DateInterval|string $interval, \DateTimeInterface|string|null $anchorAt = null)``
-    Creates a fixed window limiter.
-Pass ``$anchorAt`` to align the windows on a calendar instead of starting them on the first hit.
+    Creates a fixed window limiter. ``$anchorAt`` works like the :ref:`anchor_at option <rate-limiter-policies>`.

 ``tokenBucket(string $id, int $limit, \DateInterval|string $interval, int $amount = 1)``
     Creates a token bucket limiter which adds ``$amount`` tokens back every